Chidozieokoye/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the Windows 10 virtual machine, I apply a Wireshark filter for RDP (Remote Desktop Protocol) traffic using tcp.port == 3389, which isolates the packets associated with RDP connections.
-This reveals a constant flow of traffic, which could include multiple connection attempts, session negotiations, or ongoing communication over the RDP protocol.
-By observing this traffic, I can analyze the behavior of RDP sessions, such as authentication attempts, the exchange of data between the client and server, and any potential issues like unauthorized access attempts or network performance concerns.
+From the Windows 10 virtual machine, I applied a Wireshark filter for RDP (Remote Desktop Protocol) traffic using `tcp.port == 3389`, which isolates the packets associated with RDP connections.
+This revealed a constant flow of traffic, including multiple connection attempts, session negotiations, or ongoing communication over the RDP protocol.
+By observing this traffic, I was able to analyze the behavior of RDP sessions, such as authentication attempts, the exchange of data between the client and server, and any potential issues like unauthorized access attempts or network performance concerns.
 </p>
 <br />